In this blog post, I'll share with you 15 simple but effective strategies that you can use to build a rocking community around your blog!

-I’m sure by now you do.
+I'm sure by now you do.
 These days, every website you visit offers 'enable notifications'.

 Check out this post to quickly learn how to set up push notifications on your blog.

-I highly recommend you do both of the above, if possible.
-It’s pointless trying to grow your blog tribe if your readers have no way to connect with your blog to receive content updates.
+My recommendation would be to do both of the above, if possible.
+It's pointless trying to grow your blog tribe if your readers have no way to connect with your blog to receive content updates.